-Responses to the survey, including some limited data correlation where appropriate.
+Responses to the survey, including some limited data correlation where appropriate3.
 Original questions from the survey are underlined.
-Figures in bold represent responses to the survey.
-Comments are in Italics :
+Figures in bold represent indicate the number of responses to the survey.
+Comments are in Italics;

-1) Which sector of the education system are you employed in:
+1) Which sector of the education system are you employed in?